 No. Georgian College established a policy in 2001 ensuring a smoke-free environment in all college buildings.
 Smoking is allowed only in designated areas on the campus.

 If something breaks in your suite, please contact the front desk or submit a maintenance request by logging into your housing portal.
-By submitting a maintenance request, you authorize our maintenance staff to enter you room between the hours of 8 a.m. and 4 p.m. to repair the damages you have requested.
+By submitting a maintenance request, you authorize our maintenance staff to enter your room between the hours of 8 a.m. and 5 p.m. to repair the damages you have requested.
 This repair may take a few days to get to, so we ask that you be patient.
 If it is an emergency, we ask that you alert our staff to the situation.
 Please note that any damage to the suite that has occurred at the fault of the resident will be billable.
+Visit the housing portal to create a maintenance request or to check on the progress of an existing request.

 Residents can apply at the front desk to stay during the winter break.
 You must submit your application prior to Dec.
 1 if you plan to stay for any part of the break.
 There is no additional charge for staying in residence during this time.